Anton Wilhelm Amo: Early life and education

 Memorial plaque for Anton Wilhelm Amo at Jenergasse 9, Jena.
 Photo 2018.

 Amo was a Nzema (an Akan people).
 He was born in Axim in the Western region of present-day Ghana, but at the age of about four he was moved to Amsterdam by the Dutch West India Company.
 Some accounts say that he was enslaved, others that he was sent to Amsterdam by a preacher working in Ghana.
 Ultimately, it is unknown.

 On 29 July 1708, Amo was baptised (and in 1721 confirmed) in the palace's chapel of Salzdahlum near Wolfenbüttel.
 In 1721 and 1725 he is mentioned as a servant to the Duke's family.

 He went on to the University of Halle, whose Law School he entered in 1727.
-He finished his preliminary studies within two years, titling his thesis Dissertatio Inauguralis de Jure Maurorum in Europa (1729).
-This manuscript on The Rights of Moors in Europe is lost, but a summary was published in his university's Annals (1730).
-For his further studies Amo moved to the University of Wittenberg, studying logic, metaphysics, physiology, astronomy, history, law, theology, politics, and medicine, and mastered six languages (English, French, Dutch, Latin, Greek, and German).
-His medical education in particular was to play a central role in much of his later philosophical thought.
+He finished his preliminary studies within two years, titling his thesis Dissertatio Inauguralis de Jure Maurorum in Europa (1729), translated to English as On the Rights of Moors in Europe.
+The thesis manuscript is lost, but a summary was published in the university's Annals (1730).
+To continue his studies, Amo moved to the University of Wittenberg, studying logic, metaphysics, physiology, astronomy, history, law, theology, politics, and medicine, and mastered six languages (English, French, Dutch, Latin, Greek, and German).
+His medical education, in particular, was to play a central role in much of his later philosophical thought.

-He gained his doctorate in philosophy at Wittenberg in 1734; his thesis (published as On the Absence of Sensation in the Human Mind and its Presence in our Organic and Living Body) argued in favour of a broadly dualist account of the person.
-Specifically, he argues that it is correct to talk of a mind and a body, but that it is the body rather than the mind that perceives and feels.
+Amo gained his doctorate in philosophy at Wittenberg in 1734; his thesis (published as Dissertatio Inauguralis Philosophica de Humanae Mentis Apatheia, or On the Absence of Sensation in the Human Mind and its Presence in our Organic and Living Body) argued in favour of a broadly Cartesian dualist account of the person.
+Specifically, he argues that it is correct to talk of a mind and a body, but that it is the body rather than the mind that receives passions (a state in which things are being affected by things external to it), not the mind.
 One example of an argument that Amo uses to show that it is the body, and not the mind, which senses goes as follows:

 Whatever feels, lives; whatever lives, depends on nourishment; whatever lives and depends on nourishment grows; whatever is of this nature is in the end resolved into its basic principles; whatever comes to be resolved into its basic principles is a complex; every complex has its constituent parts; whatever this is true of is a divisible body.
 If therefore the human mind feels, it follows that it is a divisible body.